 NextWeave Unveils “NanoFlex” Smart Fiber: In a surprising move, a new competitor,

-has announced a cutting-edge smart fiber called NanoFlex Fiber that directly challenges Zava’s flagship smart fiber technology.
+NextWeave has announced a cutting-edge smart fiber called NanoFlex Fiber that directly challenges Zava’s flagship smart fiber technology.
 This announcement has the industry abuzz, as NextWeave’s innovation could heat up the smart textile race.

 NanoFlex Fiber is a next-generation conductive thread designed to be woven into clothing and wearables – similar in intent to Zava’s smart fiber, but with some notable claims.
 According to NextWeave’s press release, NanoFlex Fiber offers unprecedented flexibility and durability: it can be bent or stretched repeatedly while maintaining full sensing capability, and is rated to withstand over 50 machine wash cycles without performance loss.
 The company also touts built-in micro-sensors and AI processing directly on the fiber.
 In practical terms, a garment made with NanoFlex could monitor your heart rate, temperature, and movement in real time, performing on-fiber data analysis to give instant feedback or alerts to the wearer.